 Besides, some flavored lubes can be used internally if their ingredients allow, and if you happen to use a lube that can be used for both oral and penetrative sex, it’s important to be sure it won’t make your vag or anus angry.

-Concerning water-based lube, osmolality measures how many chemical particles have dissolved in the water, which makes up the base of the lube.
+Osmolality of water-based lubricant measures how many chemical particles have dissolved in the water, which makes up the base of the lube.

 A lube that has more dissolved chemical particles than water is considered hyper-osmolar.

 In addition to making your vaginal area feel as dry as a Saltine cracker, it can also damage vaginal and anal tissue and increases the risk of HIV infection.

 Though hypo-osmolar lubes — which contain more water than dissolved chemical particles — aren’t as harmful as hyper-osmolar lubes but they can still cause damage.

 The World Health Organization (WHO) suggests that the ideal lubes should have an osmolality of less than 380 mOsm/kg.

 Many lubes extend beyond this range, which is why the WHO ultimately recommends that personal lubes should have an osmolality of 1200 mOsm/kg or less.

 Ultimately, you should aim for a lube that is iso-osmotic, meaning its osmolality matches your body’s osmolality.